How to Stake Monstera

 • Observe the stake’s condition, especially if it’s biodegradable like wood or moss, to ensure it isn’t rotting.

-Staking Procedure Step By Step
+Staking Procedure Step by Step

 Tip: If using a moss pole, maintaining its humidity by regular misting can promote better adherence for the aerial roots and provide a favorable environment for the Monstera.